pacemade/inmyshoes/profiles/Daniel Moniz.md

 <h3 class="question">If you could wake up and gain any ability/character trait, what would it be?
 Why?</h3>

 I like to consider myself fairly well rounded, but there’s a couple gaping holes.
 It's a combination of things, its sort of direction sense, like a visual sense, and I tend to not look around.
 I mean I can do it, I can turn it on, but I don't turn it on enough.
 So if its like if I come in at an intersection from another direction, I might not know where I am and I'm really confused like "wait, where am I again?".
 It would be nice to take in my surroundings.
 Just be aware, there’s just so many things to be aware of and doing that puts you in the moment., and I think that makes people happier.
-But instead I tend to look... at, I look at all the people looking by (points at people behind).
-We live in tihs world of people and it's like, well, there’s other things to look at.
+But instead I tend to look... at, I look at all the people looking by <i>(points at people behind)</i>.
+We live in this world of people and it's like, well, there’s other things to look at.
 Like, imagine I walked to work and then I was trying to describe it to someone how to get there.
 It would take me a bit, I mean I could do the streets, but what did I see?
 And I don’t remember.

 <h3 class="question">If a crystal ball could tell you the truth about yourself, your life, the future, or anything else, what would you want to know?</h3>